thiagomarzagao/thiagomarzagao.github.io/_posts/2019-06-09-property-valuation-part2.md

 Now that we have all that data it's time to throw some of it away.

 You see, people are lazy.
-When they list their properties on wimoveis they don't bother to tick all the boxes - "pool", "playground", "A/C", etc. Whatever they consider relevant they'll put in the property description (often with lots of adjectives and exclamation marks).
+When they list their properties on wimoveis they don't bother to tick all the boxes - "pool", "playground", "A/C", etc. Whatever they consider relevant they'll write down in the text field (often with lots of adjectives and exclamation marks).
 The result is that our CSV file is mostly empty: most of its cells are missing data.
 This varies according to the feature we're talking about.
 But the vast majority of the features have simply too many missing data points to be useful.
 So let's clean up a bit.

 {% highlight python %}
 import numpy as np